Jesse James (folk song): Description

 Has laid poor Jesse in his grave.

 Robert Ford, who killed Jesse, was a James' gang member.
 Mr. Howard was the alias that James lived under in Saint Joseph, Missouri at the time of his killing.

 The song was recorded in 1924 by Bascom Lamar Lunsford and subsequently by many artists, including Woody Guthrie, Pete Seeger, Eddy Arnold, Jackson C. Frank, The Country Gentlemen, The Pogues, The Kingston Trio, Van Morrison, Bob Seger, Willy DeVille, Mungo Jerry and Bruce Springsteen.
 It is the most famous song about James.
 Part of the song is heard at the end of the 1939 movie, Jesse James.
 The song was used in a 1958 episode of the TV western series Lawman, in which the marshal tries to get Robert Ford (played by Martin Landau) out of town safely.
 Ry Cooder's arrangement of the song plays over the end credits of Walter Hill's 1980 movie The Long Riders and a portion of the song is performed on-screen by Nick Cave, who plays a strolling balladeer in a bar patronized by Robert Ford in the 2007 movie The Assassination of Jesse James by the Coward Robert Ford.
+The song has also been reworked by Rockstar Games and named Otis Miller, basically Jesse's version from Red Dead Redemption 2 (2018) universe, which was sung by a drunk Arthur many times and can be heard sung by the Van der Linde gang.

-Woody Guthrie also wrote the song Jesus Christ based on the same melody and lyrical structure.
+Woody Guthrie also wrote the song "Jesus Christ" based on the same melody and lyrical structure.
 The song "Ballad of October 16" from the album Songs for John Doe by the Almanac Singers is based on the same melody and has lyrical similarities.

 The folksinger Almeda Riddle, born Almeda James, was a first cousin twice removed of Frank and Jesse James.
 On a recording of the song she noted, "I'm sure you've read of Frank and Jesse James.
 Well, my father's grandfather and their father (Robert S. James) was brothers.
 I never was ashamed of the James boys was my cousins, but neither was I proud of it."